wxwern/cs2103t-tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## Navigating the Interface

-Jobby comes equipped with a [GUI]() interface that provides visual feedback to you.
+Jobby comes equipped with a user interface that provides visual feedback to you.
 Below is a quick overview of the various components of our interface.

 ![ui overview](images/ug-images/labelled-gui.png)